mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 # Bilbao Maker Faire October 2018 FPGA beginner's workshop
-Shortlink to this documentation: [http://bit.ly/bbmf-fpga](http://bit.ly/bbmf-fpga)
+Shortlink to this documentation: [http://bit.ly/bbmf-fpga](http://bit.ly/bbmf-fpga).
+Viewing the documentation online allows you to click links more easily!

 Using the [IceBreaker board](https://github.com/icebreaker-fpga/icebreaker) Soon to be available on [CrowdSupply](https://www.crowdsupply.com/1bitsquared/icebreaker-fpga)